QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [FAIL]

 LOOK FOR LEADING INDUSTRIES:

 Companies who have consistently cut debt over the last 3 years, or who have a Debt/Equity ratio less than 2, are looked at favorably.
-FLML, whose Debt/Equity for the last 3 years (from earliest to the most recent fiscal year) was 0.05%, 0.07%, 1.10%, fails this test.
+FLML, which has a Debt/Equity ratio of 0.00%, passes this test.

 RETURN ON EQUITY: [FAIL]